RelationalAI SDK for Julia

 )

-load_json(ctx, database, engine, "myjson", """{"a" : "b"}""")
+load_json(ctx, database, engine, "my_json", """{"a" : "b"}""")

-Note: In both cases, the relation
+In both the LoadCsvAsync()

-base relation is not cleared, allowing for multipart, incremental loads.
+is not cleared, allowing for multipart, incremental loads.

 Listing Base Relations